 The graphics driver is responsible for providing the interface for the file explorer.
 So issues with the driver are also a possible reason for this error.
-Keep your driver fully updated to prevent such problems.
+You need to keep your driver fully updated to prevent such problems.

 If you already have the latest version, try reinstalling it.
 Doing so will take care of any bugs in the driver software.